-This next one presents a data logger project based on PIC12F683 microcontroller.
+This next PIC microcontroller project presents a data logger project based on PIC12F683 microcontroller.
 The microcontroller reads temperature values from a temperature sensor on a regular interval basis and stores them into its internal EEPROM memory.
 The recorded temperatures can be later transferred to a PC through serial interface.

 This project is available at: Data logger using PIC12F683

-PIC microcontroller project ideas: IoT & smart living
+PIC microcontroller projects ideas: IoT & smart living

 IoT Wi-Fi Temperature-Logging System